kaankvrck/kaankvrck/README.md

 - 📫 How to reach me: kaankvrck@gmail.com
 - 😄 Pronouns: Electric Eletronic Engineer, Software Specialist.
 - ⚡ Fun fact: I would like to playing piano and playing games.
-- About Me: I'm an Electric Eletronic Engineer.But because of my interest in software, I have been working on python and java for a long time.I am currently working on C#, Typescript and Javascript.
+- About Me: I'm an Electric Eletronic Engineer.But because of my interest in software, I have been working on Python and Javascript for a long time.I am currently working on C#, Typescript and Javascript.

 ## 🚀 Languages and Tools: